LBHackney-IT/Data-Platform-Playbook/docs/playbook/exporting-data/001-save-glue-catalog-to-google-sheet.md

   - Example: `custom_header: [User Name, Email Address, Phone Number]`
   - The number of header names must exactly match the number of columns in the query result
   - Cannot be used together with `header_case`
+  - Double quote column names that start with `%` (or special chars like @, &, *, !, etc.) to avoid parser errors raised by YAML linter.
+E.g. `"% Ownership - S/O Only"`

 #### Important Notes